Comparing Yamato (OTCMKTS:YATRY) and Mullen Group (OTCMKTS:MLLGF)

 Dividends

+Mullen Group pays an annual dividend of $1.20 per share and has a dividend yield of 11.5%.
 Yamato pays an annual dividend of $12.06 per share and has a dividend yield of 65.7%.
-Mullen Group pays an annual dividend of $1.20 per share and has a dividend yield of 11.5%.
+Mullen Group pays out 120.5% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
 Yamato pays out 14.7% of its earnings in the form of a dividend.
-Mullen Group pays out 120.5% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
 Yamato is clearly the better dividend stock, given its higher yield and lower payout ratio.

 Analyst Recommendations

-This is a breakdown of recent recommendations for Yamato and Mullen Group, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for Mullen Group and Yamato, as provided by MarketBeat.

 |Sell Ratings